 Homeless pupils have certain rights under California and United States law.
-For information concerning these rights, please contact the District's Liaison for Homeless Children and Youth, at (714) 433-3474.
-Please see Questionnaire at end of the English side of the handbook.
+For information concerning these rights, please contact the District's liaison for McKinney-Vento, or homeless, children and youth, Jenny Shumar, at (714) 433-3474.
+Please complete and turn in to your site administrator the questionnaire at the end of the English side of the book.